-Within legal limits, it may also invest in listed and unlisted derivatives (but may only invest in forward currency agreements and interest rate and exchange rate swaps for efficient portfolio management) as well as in other collective investment schemes (unit trusts).
+The fund aims to deliver long-term capital growth by investing in a range of asset classes, including equities (shares), bonds, preference shares, money market instruments and listed property.
+It may, within legal limits, also invest in listed and unlisted derivatives, as well as in other collective investment schemes (unit trusts).
 If these collective investment schemes are outside of South Africa, the regulatory environment must offer investors at least equal protection to that in South Africa.